Malaysia - Data Protection Overview

 5. Legal Bases

-This principle prohibits a data user from processing personal data without the consent of a data subject.
+The 'General Principle' prohibits a data user from processing personal data without the consent of a data subject.
 However, a data user is not required to comply with this requirement where the processing is necessary for:

 - the performance of a contract to which the data subject is a party;